Are you interested in learning new vocabulary for business English?

 “I’ll send you a Zoom invitation”.
 That means someone wants to have a video conference with you, using Zoom as the provider.

-We hope you learned some new Business English vocabulary!
+We hope you learned some new words!

 We hope you did!

-These will help you in your professional capacity.
+Learning these words and phrases will help you in your professional capacity.

-Some last minute suggestions:
+Some last minute suggestions to learn better/faster:

 - Bookmark this page so you can quickly check for a word during your online calls.